Middleborough, Massachusetts

-Middleborough (frequently written as Middleboro) is a town in Plymouth County, Massachusetts, United States.
-The population was 24,245 at the 2020 census.
+Middleborough is a town in Plymouth County, Massachusetts, United States.
+The population was 24,405 as of 2023.
+The census-designated place of Middleborough Center corresponds to the main village and commercial center of the town.
+It is the second largest municipality by land area in Massachusetts and nineteenth largest in New England.
+Middleborough proclaims itself to be the "Cranberry Capital of the World".
+Cranberry production remains a significant part of the local economy.
+In 2015, approximately 1400 acres of the town were used to grow the crop, accounting for 3% of all land used to harvest cranberry bogs in the United States.

 History

 The town was first settled by Europeans in 1661 as Nemasket, later changed to Middlebury, and officially incorporated as Middleborough in 1669.
-The name Nemasket came from a Native American settlement along the small river that now bears the same name.
+From time to time, documents and publications spell the name as Middleboro.
+The name Nemasket or Namasket came from a Native American settlement along the small river that now bears the same name.
 Nemasket may have meant "place of fish", due to the large amount of herring that migrate up the river each spring.
 There are no contemporary records that indicate the name Middlebury was taken from a place in England.
-The names Middlebury and Middleborough were actually derived from the city of Middelburg, Zeeland, the westernmost province of the Netherlands.
+The names Middlebury, Middleboro and Middleborough were actually derived from the city of Middelburg, Zeeland, the westernmost province of the Netherlands.
 Middelburg was an international intellectual center and economic powerhouse.
 The English religious dissenters known as the Brownists developed their governing institutions in Middelburg before emigrating on the Mayflower, and were the earliest settlers of Middleborough.

 During King Philip's War (1675–1676), the town's entire populace took shelter within the confines of a fort constructed along the Nemasket River.
 The site is located behind the old Memorial High School (now a kindergarten), and is marked by a state historical commission marker along Route 105.
 Before long, the fort was abandoned and the population withdrew to the greater shelter of the Plymouth Colony.
 In their absence, the entire village was burned to the ground, and it would be several years before the town would be reestablished.

-Western Middleborough broke away on May 13, 1853 and formed the town of Lakeville, taking with it the main access to the large freshwater lakes there, including Assawompset Pond.
+Western Middleborough broke away on May 13, 1853, and formed the town of Lakeville, taking with it the main access to the large freshwater lakes there, including Assawompset Pond.

 Middleborough was once a large producer of shoes and is still home to the Alden Shoe Company, one of the last remaining shoe manufacturers in America.
 The local Maxim Motors manufactured fire engines from 1914 to 1989.
 Middleborough has since become the location of the corporate headquarters of Ocean Spray Cranberries.

 Notable sights include the 1870s Victorian-style town hall and the Beaux Arts-style town library (1903).
 In the spring, the Nemasket River alewife and blueback herring run upstream to the Assawompset Ponds complex to spawn.